xdevguild/piggy-bank-sc/README.md

 Smart Contract deployment.
 You will need to do this once.
 In the example, the project name is `multiversx-simple-sc`, and the PEM file is located in `../walletKey.pem`.

-You can also use snippets.
-In the terminal run `. interactions/devnet.snippets.sh && deploy`.

 **Create the Piggy:**
 (here, with the working SC address example, change it, if you deployed yours, you should have one)